kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Refactoring into Bash Scripts

 While fixing the Terraform CLI gpd deprecation issues we noticed the batch scripts steps were a considerable amount more code.
-SO we decided to create a bash script to install the Terraform CLI.
+So we decided to create a bash script to install the Terraform CLI.

 This bash script is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli)

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
-- This allows us an easier wato to debug and execute manually Terraform CLI install.
+- This allows us an easier way to debug and execute manually Terraform CLI install.
-- This will allow better protability for other projects that need to install Terraform CLI.
+- This will allow better portability for other projects that need to install Terraform CLI.

 #### Shebang Considerations

-A Shebang (pronouced Sha-ban) tells the bash script what program will interpret the script. eg. '#!/bin/bash'
+A Shebang (pronounced Sha-ban) tells the bash script what program will interpret the script. eg. '#!/bin/bash'

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`